ckswilliams/modOpenREM/docs/iis_on_windows.rst

 Create a new website
 ^^^^^^^^^^^^^^^^^^^^

-    - In the IIS manager under connections expand the three under server name
+    - In the IIS manager under connections expand the tree under server name
     - Right-click on sites and click ``Add Website...``
     - Enter as sitename ``OpenREM``
     - As physical path enter the same path as the ``PYTHON_PATH`` in the ``FastCGI`` settings above, e.g. ``C:\Python27\Lib\site-packages\openrem``
     - Set the port to the port you desire.
 If you wish to use the default port 80, you need to stop and/or remove  the default website or change the port of the default website
-    - Click ``OK`` (Windows 10 only?)
+    - Click ``OK``

 Configure the new website
 ^^^^^^^^^^^^^^^^^^^^^^^^^